Teaching with Zoom

 Whether you are teaching using web conferencing during a whole or just part of a class, it is important to be prepared.
 The following resources are meant to provide ideas and best practices when teaching to students in a hybrid environment, using webconference software.
 The first resource contains ideas and checklists when preparing to teach in a hybrid environment to students both in class and remote.
 The second resource discusses webconference software more specifically and provides a thorough overview of the everything to know before your first class.
 Lastly, a Zoom specific page presents more detailed information on how to use this software in your classroom.

-Teaching Hyflex
+Teaching HyFlex

 During Class